mui/toolpad/examples/core/tutorial/README.md

-# Toolpad Core - Vite with React Router
+# Toolpad Core - Tutorial

-This example provides a minimal setup to get Toolpad Core working in Vite with HMR, as well as routing with React Router.
+This example provides a minimal setup to get Toolpad Core working with the Next.js App Router.

 ## Getting Started